 Learn how to make gluten-free hot pockets from scratch with this easy recipe using either homemade or store-bought puff pastry.
 This favorite childhood treat is back on the table… even if you can’t eat gluten.
 This post contains affiliate links.
 Please see my disclosures.

 I love a good hot pocket, but if you’re following a gluten-free diet, you may have all but given up on having this classic childhood treat again.

 Hot Pockets® is a brand of microwavable sandwiches that contain a filling of cheeses, meats, and/or vegetables that are wrapped in a savory pastry shell.
 Many of us grew up with Hot Pockets® (or Pizza Pockets) and enjoyed them as a quick lunch option or after-school snack.
 All you had to do was pop one in the microwave and in about a minute, a warm snack was ready for you.

-Mikey’s makes a variety of hot pockets-like sandwiches that free from dairy and gluten and they come in a variety of flavors including Meaty Marinara, Pepperoni Pizza, Cheese Pizza, and Spicy Southwest pockets.
+Mikey’s makes a variety of hot pockets-like sandwiches that are free from dairy and gluten, and they come in a variety of flavors, including Meaty Marinara, Pepperoni Pizza, Cheese Pizza, and Spicy Southwest pockets.

-If you can’t find Mikey’s pockets, of if you’re up for the challenge, I’ll show you how to make your own “hot pockets” from scratch, all without the gluten protein.
+If you can’t find Mikey’s pockets, or if you’re up for the challenge, I’ll show you how to make your own “hot pockets” from scratch, all without the gluten protein.

 What You’ll Need

 To make your own gluten-free hot pockets, you’ll first need some gluten-free puff pastry.